ampuEus/ampuEus.github.io/_posts/Programming/Linting/2024-12-27-what-are-linters.md

   # alt:
 ---

-> This article often interprets the term "linter" in a wide sense, to include resources for SAST (Static Application Security Testing), SCA (Source Code Analysis), memory management validators, code formatters, and style guides.
+> This article often interprets the term *linter* in a wide sense, to include resources for SAST (Static Application Security Testing), SCA (Source Code Analysis), memory management validators, code formatters, and style guides.
 {: .prompt-info}

 In this article you will know about what a linter and code formatter are, how they work, why are they useful, differences between static and dynamic code analysis and finally see how to implement them in a basic C project.